 Check Option: Whether or not the

-The View WITH CHECK OPTION Clause.
+WITH CHECK OPTIONclause is present.
+For additional information, see The View WITH CHECK OPTION Clause.

 Definer: Creator of the object.